piotrpolak/spring-boot-data-fixtures/README.md

 ### Fixture application order

-Application can define many fixtures of the same type - defining fixtures per domain is a common practice, and a great way to keep the code decoupled.
+Application can define many fixtures of the same set - defining fixtures per domain is a common practice, and a great way to keep the code decoupled.

 The fixtures are loaded in the following order `DICTIONARY` -> `TEST` -> `DEMO` -> `PERFORMANCE`.
-In case when there are more fixtures of the same type, their order can be manually arranged using the [`@Order`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/annotation/Order.html) annotation.
+In case when there are more fixtures of the same set, their order can be manually arranged using the [`@Order`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/annotation/Order.html) annotation.